 If you don’t have a documented employee selection process, take notes the next time you hire.
 See what works well in hiring, and what doesn’t.
 Use any metrics gained from your ATS to add to your assessment.
 If a step shows value, make sure it’s included in your final, formalized assessment plan.

-Don’t forget the important role an ATS like Comeet can play in quickly narrowing down candidates.
+Don’t forget the important role a Recruiting partner or ATS like Comeet can play in quickly narrowing down candidates.
 Using the technology in today’s systems, you can save time and keep your HR teams doing more important work.
 Learn how to switch to the best ATS for your company with our free guide.